 Muscle building results were the same

-Strength training with weights provides so many benefits for us as we age that I even wrote a research paper about it.
+Barbells, dumbbells, resistance bands, or our own body weight — all provide so many different kinds of strength training benefits for us as we age that I even wrote a research paper about it.

-And in these two studies here & here, older people who strength trained on resistance bands gained the same muscle building & mood lifting benefits as those participants in the free weight studies I used in my strength training paper.
+And in these two strength training studies here and here, older people who strength trained on resistance bands gained the same muscle building & mood lifting benefits as those participants in the free weight studies I used in my strength training paper.

 The effectiveness of resistance bands for use in strength training has been tested & compared to free weights many times, and has always performed on par.

 Workouts with resistance bands can build muscle, increase strength, and reduce body fat as well as free weight routines can.